 Trash Can Deodorizer

-Every other day, we take out the garbage and forget that the trash can itself smells like, well, trash.
+Every other day, I take out the garbage and forget that the trash can itself smells like, well, trash.
 A straightforward solution!
-First, sprinkle the bottom of the trash can with vinegar and allow it to dry.
-Pour a small amount of washing soda into the trash bin to keep it smelling good and fresh.
+First, sprinkle the bottom of the trash can with vinegar and allow it to dry. pour a small amount of washing soda into the trash bin to keep it smelling good and fresh.

 Cleaning the Oven